 We first prepared a proof of concept ( POC ) for the client that they approved and decided to go ahead with the collaboration.
 The product was developed using Agile and Scrum methodologies, the focus was to define and develop a Minimum Viable Product (MVP) and release it to the target audience for feedback and then iterate.
 The MVP was a huge success and had quite a good number of successful releases after that.

 We used an AWS transcoder for transcoding videos and OPlayer for playing them.

 We also implemented a third-partly recommendation engine and customized it to strengthen the recommendations.
 There are lot of factors on which the videos need to be recommended – all the factors were brainstormed and analyzed before finalizing the recommendation engine and we finally selected Prediction IO.

 We used AngularJS to develop the front-end.
 Play Framework 2.3, Scala 2.11, Netty and Reactive Mongo Extensions 0.10.2 were used for including the non-blocking, and reactive platform features.
 We used SendGrid for sending emails to users.

-The last 7 years working with Net Solutions has really re-enforced our decision to not only outsource but to continue working with them as our partner.
-We are looking forward to many successful years in this partnership and without hesitation I recommend Net Solutions to any team who is looking forward to scale up and increase their capabilities.
+Working with Net Solutions for the past 8 years has re-enforced our decision to not only outsource some of our software development but also to continue working with them as our partner.
+I recommend Net Solutions without hesitation to any team, who is looking to scale their team and increase technical capabilities.